 Dr. Christopher Howard

-Executive Vice President and Chief Operating Officer, Arizona State University Public Enterprise; Former Football Player; United States Air Force Academy.
+Executive Vice President and Chief Operating Officer, Arizona State University; Former Football Player; United States Air Force Academy.

-Chris Howard is the executive vice president and chief operating officer of the ASU Public Enterprise.
+Chris Howard is the executive vice president and chief operating officer of Arizona State University.
 Howard works closely with President Crow and the other executive vice presidents to coordinate enterprise-wide initiatives and advancement, oversee ASU Enterprise affiliates, advance new enterprise relationships and opportunities, and integrate ASU Enterprise planning and strategy.

 He is a distinguished graduate of the US Air Force Academy and earned a doctorate in politics as a Rhodes Scholar from the University of Oxford.
 He also has an MBA with distinction from Harvard Business School, and in 2018 received the school’s Alumni Achievement Award.
 Howard’s service to his country began as a helicopter pilot, then as an intelligence officer, where he was assigned to the elite Joint Special Operations Command.
 He served in Afghanistan in the Air Force Reserve and was awarded the Bronze Star.